Catch a Rainbow Everyday (CARE) Stipend

-Dig In!
-Standards Based Nutrition Education from the Ground Up.
-Ten inquiry based lessons that engage 5th and 6th graders in growing, harvesting, tasting, and learning about fruits and vegetables.
+Ten inquiry-based lessons that engage 5th and 6th graders in growing, harvesting, tasting, and learning about fruits and vegetables.

 Non-Discrimination Statement: In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.